Lessons learned at Life Care Center: Lake Washington Institute of Technology students remember pandemic’s first days

 On that first weekend in March, Canondon was at a wedding when she started getting text messages from classmates, telling her to look for an email about exposure to the coronavirus.

 She went back to school on March 4 but started feeling sick and went home.
 Two days later, she was tested at the University of Washington Medical Center.
-At first, she was told not to come in, but when she said she had been exposed by someone at the Life Care Center, they told her to come right down.
+At first, she was told not to come in, but when she said she had been exposed by someone at Life Care Center, they told her to come right down.

 “That was the buzzword,” Canondon said.